chloezql/nycdata/README.md

 # dataviz

-Final Porject of Data Visualization
+A heatmap of Airbnb in NYC.